Learn what to look for when choosing from this top class selection of the best hiking boots for women

 As one of Lowa’s most popular hiking boots for women and men alike, the Renegade GTX performs excellently in a variety of conditions.
-It is one the lighter midweight boots out there, keeping you light on your toes in challenging terrain.
+Although the second heaviest women’s hiking boot on our list, it is one of the lighter mid-weight boots around, keeping you moving easily on challenging terrain.
 It compares very well with the lighter weight Keen Targhee II when it comes to snug, form-fitting comfort, but provides more support through the ankle.
 It also steps up very well to the challenge of hiking with heavy loads on multi-day hikes, keeping up with heavier weight boots like the Meindl Bhutan.

 The nubuck leather uppers are complete with a breathable and fully waterproof Gore-tex membrane, and the uppers feature an integrated construction web which further reduces the weight of the boots.
 This Lowa MONOWRAP also aids in stabilising the foot in areas where support is especially needed.
 And with deep lugs in the Vibram rubber Evo outsole, these robust and versatile midweight boots will see you skipping over most terrain with ease and confidence.